-A smart home is equipped with a number of devices that will allow older adults to stay in their homes.
+A medical alert system is equipped with a number of devices that will allow older adults to stay in their homes.
 But what exactly is a smart home?

 Basically, it's a home equipped with technology that allows for security, automation and control from anywhere.
 It's more than a few smart devices—it's connecting surveillance cameras, security alarms, doors, lighting, thermostats, and more together in one seamless experience.
 And what you get is increased security, comfort, and energy savings.

 All of these features and benefits can help you with your day-to-day living as you age so you can stay in your home longer.
 Keep reading to learn more.

 For many older adults, the decision to remain at home as they age centers around the happiness that their home brings.
 The memories that your home brings, with its family photos and heirlooms, is impossible to replace.
-That's why having the right home security system for the older adults is so important.
+That's why having the right medical alert system for older adults is so important.

-A Vivint home security system combines the latest home security technology with 24/7 professional monitoring to keep you and your home safe and watched over, day and night.
+A Vivint medical alert system combines the latest home security technology with 24/7 professional monitoring to keep you and your home safe and watched over, day and night.

 Features like glass break sensors and burglary detection sound an alarm designed to alert you and scare any would-be intruder away, while smart smoke alarms and carbon monoxide detectors detect dangers and immediately alert the central monitoring team.
 In the event there is an emergency, our monitoring specialists will contact the appropriate authorities for assistance.

 Connect with help in case of an emergency

 Did you know that one in four Americans aged 65+ will experience a fall this year?
 It's also important to note that every 11 seconds, an older adult is treated in the ER for a fall-related injury.
-Simply put, this is why a panic pendant is one of the most important home safety products for older adults.
+Simply put, this is why an emergency pendant is one of the most important home safety products for older adults.